-Alibaba's Jack Ma meets with Trump to promise jobs
+Alibaba's Jack Ma met with Trump to talk jobs

 "Jack plans to share how Alibaba will create 1 million U.S. jobs by enabling 1 million small businesses to sell American goods to China and Asian consumers on the Alibaba platform," Brion Tingler, head of external affairs at Alibaba, said in a statement provided to CNNMoney.

-Tingler declined to provide more details.
-However, Ma has previously talked about his goal of getting American businesses to embrace the Chinese online shopping service.
+However, details of the Alibaba plan remain vague.
+Ma has previously talked about his goal of getting American businesses to embrace the Chinese online shopping service.

 "We want to help U.S. entrepreneurs, small business owners, and brands and companies of all sizes sell their goods to the growing Chinese consumer class," Ma wrote in a 2015 op-ed.
 "Chinese consumers will get to buy the American products they want.
 This, in turn, will help create American jobs and increase U.S. exports."